pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## chew chewed (d) (reg)
 * I should have chewed my food better!
----

-Ana: Your mother told me to tell you that you need to chew your food better!

-Bob: Thank you for the reminder!
-I'll chew on that idea later!

----
 ## point pointed (id) (reg)
 * My mother pointed out that I have a dirty collar.